-How to Grow Broad Beans; Varieties, Soil Conditions, Harvesting and Yields
+How to Grow Broad Beans; Varieties, Soil Conditions, Harvest, Yields

-These beans producing in late winter and springtime are a very popular and under-rated vegetable.
+These beans producing in late winter and springtime are a very popular and under-rated vegetable and a useful crop because they can be grown at a time when few other crops are bearing.
 Eaten whole as young pods, before the seed develops, they almost reach gourmet status.
 The market generally demands the more mature and longer beans.
 Care must be taken to harvest them before the pods become over-mature as the quality rapidly deteriorates.

 Growing broad beans for a cover crop is one of the finest as they are excellent nitrogen fixers.